Parenting in KFL&A

 Happy birthday to your baby!

 As your baby turns one, we wanted to just take a moment to give you a pat on the back.
 You’ve changed countless diapers and lost so much sleep in the past year.
-You’ve most likely had more gooey kisses and toothless smiles than you can count too.
+You’ve most likely had more gooey kisses and toothless smiles than you can count.
 It’s probably been the longest year of your life, and also gone by in the blink of an eye.
 Your life has changed so much.
 Being a parent is such a hard and important job.
 KFL&A Public Health salutes you!

 This month, we’ll be talking about immunizations, checking in about what your baby is eating, and giving some information about car seats.
 But first, lets complete the Looksee Checklist!